liquidinvestigations/hoover-snoop2/Readme.md

 sudo apt install rabbitmq-server
 ```

+### Configuration
+To override the default settings, create a file `snoop/localsettings.py`, and
+set the environment variable `DJANGO_SETTINGS_MODULE=snoop.localsettings`
+before running Django.

 ### Analyzing a collection
 Snoop's job is to scan a directory from disk and analyze the files inside.
 For
 this example, we'll clone the [testdata repository][], but you can use any